Del Ennis: Early life and military service

+Philadelphia Phillies

 Player-manager Ben Chapman delayed Ennis's debut since he had missed spring training, and then had him pinch-hit on April 28 against the Boston Braves – a groundout to shortstop.
 Chapman gave Ennis the starting job in left field, a weak spot in the Phillies lineup.
 On May 5, Ennis hit his first home run – a three-run shot in the first inning – and then his second, both in the second game of a doubleheader.
 His favorite moment was on Del's birthday, June 8, 1946, hitting a single to break up a perfect game with only four outs remaining against Red Barrett.
 Barrett of the Boston Braves had retired 22 batters in a row before Ennis' single.
 Olney residents held a Del Ennis Night at Shibe Park with 36,356 in attendance and an estimated 20,000 were turned away.
 Ennis singled with the bases loaded to drive in two runs in the first inning against the Cardinals and the Phillies won.
 His average raised over .300 until a slump in July.

 In his early career, Ennis was noted not only for his home runs, runs batted in and hard line drives, but also good outfield play and fast, hard baserunning.
 Eleven weeks after his debut, Ennis became the first Phillies rookie to make an All-Star team on the strength of a strong throwing arm and lively bat.
 He also became the first ever Sporting News Rookie Award winner, and finished eighth in the Most Valuable Player Award voting after batting .313 with 17 home runs and 73 RBI and placing second in the National League in slugging average (.485) behind Musial.